 Optimizing your local SEO involves a range of steps.
 However, one of the best ways to take advantage of local SEO is simply to optimize your Google My Business page.

 Some business owners don’t make a point of optimizing local SEO because they may serve customers from all over the country or planet.
-They don’t believe there’s any value in spending time optimizing local SEO when they aren’t running strictly local businesses.
+They don’t believe there’s any value in spending time optimizing local SEO when they aren’t running a strictly local businesses.
 To these business owners, SEO seems like the one digital marketing component they should skip.

 However, research has shown that optimizing local SEO can help a business show up more often in relevant Google searches in general.
 Thus, by improving your Google My Business listing, you could grow brand awareness even among potential customers who live far away.

-It’s important to not forget about the basics when developing a marketing strategy.
+It’s important to not forget about the basics when developing an online marketing strategy.
 While producing video content, experimenting with new tech, and showing up on podcasts are digital marketing tactics that can help your business grow, it’s still a good idea to also advertise on social media.

 Advertising on social media is a marketing strategy that gives you the chance to reach literally millions of users.
 Perhaps more importantly, social media platforms generally allow marketers to exercise a significant degree of control over the types of users who see their ads.

 Along with advertising directly through social media, it’s also smart to maintain an active social media presence.
 Social media plays a major role in digital marketing.
 Your social media ads can simply serve as, well, ads.
 The content you post via your own social media accounts, however, should be more human.
 Along with promoting your business, share valuable content that others have published, engage in conversations, answer questions, and generally make an attempt to avoid being too promotional or “salesy.”
 In this way, social media isn’t like other digital marketing techniques, but is more lowkey and personal.